Cannock Chase AONB

 Photo of Heathland on Cannock Chase

-Stafford Borough Council along with Natural England and four other local authorities (Cannock Chase Council, Lichfield District Council, South Staffordshire Council and Staffordshire County Council) fund and support the work of the Cannock Chase AONB Unit and implementation of the Cannock Chase AONB Management Plan through the Joint Committee and Officer Working Group.
-Additional work on specific projects is carried out by a range of AONB partners.
+Stafford Borough Council along with Natural England and four other local authorities (Cannock Chase Council, Lichfield District Council, South Staffordshire Council and Staffordshire County Council) fund and support the work of the Cannock Chase Natural Landscape Unit and implementation of the Cannock Chase National Landscape Management Plan through the Joint Committee and Officer Working Group.
+Additional work on specific projects is carried out by a range of National Landscape partners.

 Here is a short film on Cannock Chase.